Trump says he wants to be involved in picking Iran's next leader as war ripples across the region

 DUBAI, United Arab Emirates (AP) — U.S. President Donald Trump said Thursday he should be involved in choosing Iran’s next supreme leader as the U.S. and Israel hammered the country for a sixth day.
 Iran kept up its retaliatory attacks on Israel, American bases and countries around the region.

-Speaking to Axios, Trump ruled out Mojtaba Khamenei, a front-runner to replace his father, Ayatollah Ali Khamenei, who was killed in the opening strikes of the war.
-Trump’s comments were likely to renew questions about whether the U.S. and Israel seek the overthrow of the Islamic Republic or just a change in its policies.
+Trump ruled out Mojtaba Khamenei, a front-runner to replace his father, Ayatollah Ali Khamenei, who was killed in the opening strikes of the war.
+Trump’s comments to the American news website Axios were likely to renew questions about whether the U.S. and Israel seek the overthrow of the Islamic Republic or just a change in its policies, as the conflict has appeared increasingly open-ended.

-The war has meanwhile escalated each day, affecting an additional 14 countries across the Middle East and beyond.
-Iran has said the U.S. will“bitterly regret” torpedoing an Iranian warship near Sri Lanka.
+The war has escalated each day, affecting an additional 14 countries across the Middle East and beyond.
 On Thursday, Azerbaijan accused Iran of attacking it with drones — though Tehran denied that.
-A day earlier, the U.S. said it sank an Iranian frigate in the waters off Sri Lanka.
+Iran said the U.S. would “bitterly regret” torpedoing an Iranian warship near Sri Lanka a day earlier.

 Iran’s attacks have targeted their Arab neighbors, disrupted oil supplies and snarled global air travel.
 The war has killed at least 1,230 people in Iran, more than 100 in Lebanon and around a dozen in Israel, according to officials in those countries.
 Six U.S. troops have been killed.